Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 In PreGWAS step, I will also conduct the Genotype filtering and then the Imputation.
 For the Imputation, I will use Beagle.

+Similar as [Campbell et al. (2021)](https://www.science.org/doi/full/10.1126/science.abe7389), I focused the analyses on the whole genome and not only chromosome 1 and X, to identify the regions